koengr/QCforBusiness/_part2/chapter_3.md

 over a network today can be intercepted and stored for many years, until a quantum computer can efficiently decrypt the messages.
-In practice, we use public-key encryption mainly to establish temporary secret keys to be used with symmetric-key cryptography, but even these can in principle be found retroactively.
+In practice, we use public-key encryption mainly to establish temporary secret keys to be used with symmetric-key cryptography, but even these can, in principle, be found retroactively.
 In other words: the confidentiality of today's communication is already threatened!

 Further reading: